jroth49/MLB/README.md

 Webscraping Baseballreference.com for statistics, Hitting sports books API's to get odds, implement arbitrage betting and other automated calculations in a spreadsheet.

+*Files Not released yet, will need your own proxies to scrape Baseballreference.com*